innotrade/enapso-demo/README.md

 Before running the setup scripts, ensure that you have the following:

-- Docker installed and running on your machine
+- Docker installed and running on your machine (version 20.10 or above)
-- Docker Compose installed
-- Git installed
+  - To check your Docker version, open your command prompt or terminal and enter: `docker --version`
+- Internet connection to pull the Docker image from the repository
+- Credentials for the ENAPSO free platform (see instructions below)

 ## Getting Started